RogelioLozano/Language_statistics_twitter/README.md

 The processed data with the rank diversity measures will be saved in your home directory in a folder called "Datos_correctos".

-In case that you didn't want/have the twitter data, I submited the relevant numerical data obtained through processing the twitter data in a folder called Datos_todoslosPaises.
+In case you didn't want/have the twitter data, I submitted the relevant numerical data obtained through processing the twitter data in a folder called Datos_todoslosPaises.
+Run the scripts in the folder plot_results to see the rank diversity lognormal distribution for different temporal, spatial, and grammatical scales and the estimated parameters of those distributions.
+They will be saved in your home directory in a folder called "plots_RD".

-The [analysis notebook](https://github.com/RogelioLozano/Language_statistics_twitter/blob/master/Analysis_notebook.ipynb) shows the statistical methods performed and plots of the results.
-Here I show a sample of geolocated twitter data that belongs to a construcuted buffer as an example of the proximity analysis used in this project.
+To plot a linear regression of the estimated parameters, go to the folder "fitting_param".
+There execute the estimate_param.py script and the results will be saved in a folder called "parametros_valores" in your home directory.
+Finally, run fits_subplots.py located in the same folder as the last script.
+The fitted curves should be in "homedir/fitted_suplots".